sabir-1010/lab05-sample/README.md

         print("The element is found at index", list.index(number))
     else:
+        print("The element does not exist in the list")

+#this is the test case part. main code is above this finding_Func function
-        print("The element does not exist in the list") list = [2, 4, 6, 8, 10, 12, 14, 16]
+list = [2, 4, 6, 8, 10, 12, 14, 16]
 number = 29
 index = finding_Func(list, number)